 Sharks.
 FAD purse seine fishing operations catch several species of sharks, some of which, based on catch trends, may have been declining in abundance in recent years, such as oceanic white tip and silky sharks.
-Entanglement can be a significant problem, especially if FAD designs use underwater netting materials with large mesh sizes.
-ISSF is advocating for RFMOs to require non-entangling designs.

 Sea birds.
 Mortality of other sensitive species like seabirds in FAD operations is almost nonexistent.